Medicare Diabetes Prevention Program (MDPP) - Frequently Asked Questions

 When do claims have to be submitted?

 CMS encourages suppliers to submit claims in a timely fashion to ensure payment.
-Because the MDPP is a once per lifetime benefit for beneficiaries, the first claim received for a HCPCS G-code will be paid and subsequent claims for that same HCPCS-G code will be denied for the same beneficiary.
-The only exception to this policy is the bridge payment.
-Although standard CMS billing procedures allow suppliers up to one year to submit a claim from the date of service that the session was furnished, not submitting claims in a timely fashion will increase a supplier’s risk of not receiving payment in the event that multiple suppliers submit claims for the same beneficiary.
+Although standard CMS billing procedures allow suppliers up to one year to submit a claim from the date of service that the session was furnished, not submitting claims in a timely fashion will increase a supplier’s risk of not receiving payment.

 Is there a minimum or maximum number of the amount of participants we need to have in each class?